lab1092/blender-manual_ja/manual/extensions/introduction.rst

 Installation
 ------------

-Addons are conveniently installed through Blender in the *User Preferences* → *Addons* window.
+Add-ons are conveniently installed through Blender in the *User Preferences* → *Add-ons* window.
 Click the *Install from File...* button and select the ``.py`` or ``.zip`` file.

-To manually install scripts or addons place them in the ``addons``, ``modules``,
+To manually install scripts or add-ons place them in the ``add-ons``, ``modules``,
 ``presets`` or ``startup`` directory according to their type.
 See the description above.